 My mother-in-law has always made hot pepper butter (also called hot pepper mustard.)
 It is one of our favorite things, especially on a ham loaf.
 We were on our last jar and decided to use the majority of our summer banana pepper crop on a batch of this yummy goodness.

-Problem being, the original recipe has flour and based on things I learned in the Facebook group this year, I didn’t want to use flour.
+The problem is, that the original recipe has flour, and based on things I learned in the Facebook group this year, I didn’t want to use flour.
 After doing some research, I decided I was comfortable using the original recipe, but basically swapping the flour for Clear-Jel, which had been done by blogger OneSunnyAcre.
 It turned out great!

 Green Tomato Salsa Verde